bzaman18/bzlibrary/README.md

 - Ensure all microservices are stateless by validating JWTs in each service independently.
 - Implement caching strategies for token validation to reduce latency and improve performance.

+### Other Enhancements
+- Rate Limiting
+- Fine calculation for late returns
+- Book categories and search functionality